lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

    extra/angle/per/atom 1 &
    extra/special/per/atom 2

+.. admonition:: About extra per atom commands
+    :class: info

+    The extra/[something]/per/atom commands are here for
+    memory allocation, they ensure that enough space is left for a certain number of attribute for each atom.
+We wont worry about those commands in this tutorial, just keep that in mind if one day you see the following error message:

+    ..  code-block:: bash

+        ERROR: Molecule topology/atom exceeds system topology/atom (src/molecule.cpp:1767)

 ..  container:: justify

-   *Note -* The extra/X/per/atom commands are related to memory allocation, they ensure space is left for a certain number of attribute for each atom, we wont worry about those commands in this tutorial.

-   Let us include a parameter file containing all the parameters (masses, interaction energies, bond equilibrium distances, etc):
+    Let us include a parameter file containing all the parameters (masses, interaction energies, bond equilibrium
+    distances, etc):

 ..  code-block:: lammps
    :caption: *to be copied in pureH2O/input.lammps*